Gamefist/Skuddbot-v2-wiki/Features/user-settings.md

 {% endhint %}

 ### Gender neutral playing cards
-When this setting is set to `true`, the suits jack, queen and king, are replaced by bronze, silver and gold in minigames that use playing cards.
+When this setting is set to `true`, the ranks jack, queen and king, are replaced by bronze, silver and gold in minigames that use playing cards.
 This setting currently applies to the following minigames:
 * [Blackjack](/Minigames/blackjack.md)